Retire in Italy in 2026: The Ultimate Guide

 Italian Citizenship through Residency

 The residence permit allows you to stay in Italy for long periods, but like most European Union countries, non-EU citizens can obtain permanent residency after five years.
-This also opens the door to acquiring Italian citizenship and making it your new home country.
+This also opens the door to acquiring Italian citizenship after 10 years of residence.

 Requirements for permanent residency